ammacyberqueen/Cloud-Security/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
+- 10.1.0.7
-- 10.1.0.5
+- 10.1.0.8
--
+- 10.1.0.9

 We have installed the following Beats on these machines:
-- File Beat
+- Filebeat
-- Metric Beat
+- Metricbeat
 These Beats allow us to collect the following information from each machine:
--Filebeat collects system log information, sudo commands and logins
+- Filebeat collects system log information, sudo commands and logins
 - Metric Beat collects system health, CPU, RAM, resource usage in real time.

 ### Using the Playbook